jagnito-studio/crwn-clothing/README.md

 Unzip the source and run `yarn` to install all package.
 Then run `yarn start` To use npm, delete `yarn.lock` and run `npm install`

-## Pages
+## Change Logs
-- Homepage "/"
+- Include `react-router-dom` to separate Homepage and /shop page
-- Shopping list "/shop"
+- Include a header, with a SVG logo
+- Sign up form with input and button component